waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

 function App() {
     // Create a message encoder and decoder pair const { encoder, decoder } = useContentPair();
-}
+	// Use these to handle the messages in your application }
 ```

 :::tip
-You have successfully integrated `js-waku` into a React project using the `@waku/react` package.
+You have successfully integrated `js-waku` into a React application using the `@waku/react` package.
 Check out the [web-chat](https://github.com/waku-org/js-waku-examples/tree/master/examples/web-chat) example for a working demo.
 :::